 That’s all you need for honey butter!
 I prefer to use unsalted butter so I can add just a little bit for flavor.
 This is especially important if you are making the jalapeno version.

-For other variations you will also need:
+For other variations

 - ground cinnamon